 Most current medical recommendations for Oncology treatments (for kids and adults alike) encourage providing an infection free environment for the patients.
 This is something that we are unable to provide to our young patients within the current structure of our Day Care unit.

-In order to provide the best care for the pediatric Oncology patients, we've decided to construct a new pediatric Oncology unit which will be located inside our Beit-Ida, the pediatric medical center at Kaplan.
+In order to provide the best care for Pediatric Oncology patients, we've decided to construct a new Pediatric Oncology unit which will be located inside our Beit-Ida, the pediatric medical center at Kaplan.

 |Total Construction Cost||$600,000|